Skip to content

 Definition

-"No-coiner" is Bitcoin community slang for a person who holds no bitcoin and is generally skeptical or dismissive of it.
+No-coiner is Bitcoin community slang for a person who holds no bitcoin and is generally skeptical or dismissive of it.
 The term blends two ideas: not owning any coins, and holding a critical or doubtful stance toward the asset.
-In practice the second part carries most of the weight; the label is usually applied to outspoken skeptics rather than to anyone who simply does not own bitcoin.
+In practice the second part carries most of the weight.
+Nobody calls their grandmother a no-coiner; the label is reserved for outspoken skeptics, the economist who has declared Bitcoin dead a dozen times, the columnist who calls it a Ponzi scheme on schedule, the acquaintance who explains at dinner why it will surely go to zero.

 Connotation and usage

-The word is often used dismissively or even derogatorily, which is worth naming plainly.
-Within Bitcoin circles it can function as an in-group put-down, implying that the person has missed or misunderstood something.
-Outside those circles, many people who own no bitcoin do so for entirely reasonable reasons, so the term should be understood as community jargon with a sharp edge rather than as a neutral description of a person's judgment.
+The word is often used dismissively or outright derogatorily, which is worth naming plainly.
+Within Bitcoin circles it functions as an in-group put-down, implying the person has missed or misunderstood something obvious, and it carries a built-in insinuation of motivated reasoning: that the skeptic disparages what they failed to buy.
+That insinuation is sometimes fair and often not.
+Outside those circles, plenty of people own no bitcoin for entirely reasonable reasons, limited savings, different priorities, honest unresolved doubts, and the term flattens all of them into a single caricature.
+It is community jargon with a sharp edge, not a neutral description of anyone's judgment, and fluent readers should hear it that way.

 In Simple Terms